Mt. Philo Inn was honored by Yankee Magazine, May 2018, as

 Mt.
-Philo: Dog walking is the singular most frequent use of Mt.
-Philo, with at least 100 dogs on the mountain every day.
-Use our private original Carriage Road though our backyard to reach the park.
-The one mile hike to the top along a paved road is rewarded with spectacular views, while the dogs get plenty of exercise and socialization.
+Philo: Dog walking is the singular most frequent use of adjacent Mt.
+Philo State Park, with at least 100 dogs on the mountain every day.
+Walk along our private Carriage Road North though our backyard to reach the park.
+The 1.5 mile hike to the top along a paved road is rewarded with spectacular 360° views, while the dogs get plenty of exercise and socialization.

 Even the rangers are in on the act.
 Kim and John Frigault work with Long Trail Canine Rescue, and coordinate a local dog fostering and adoption team.

 Thompson's Point: A locals favorite, this 3 mile walk, just 3 miles away, is flat with dirt roads and occasional slow car traffic.
 Walk around the Thompson's Point, with cute summer cabins and scenic vistas over Lake Champlain the entire way.
 Many other dogs to meet.